Blattla: Dealing

 The dealer is determined by cutting the cards.
 The first dealer is the one who cuts the highest card.

 The dealer now shuffles the cards and offers the pack to the player on his right to cut.
 In cutting (Abheben) there must be at least 3 cards in each 'half' of the pack.
 The pack may also be cut up to three times.
 The cutter may opt to ‘knock’ instead of cutting and then instruct the dealer to deal the cards differently from usual; for example, by asking for the cards to be dealt in packets of all 8 instead of in two packets of 4, or dealing anti-clockwise instead of the usual clockwise.

 In the following the cards are dealt clockwise in two packets of 4, beginning with forehand, the player to the left of the dealer.
-Next each player checks his hand and, beginning with forehand again, each player announces whether he or she will 'play' or 'pass.'
+Next each player checks his hand and, beginning with forehand again, each player announces whether they will 'play' or 'pass.'